1. Home

 8/10

-Premium family SUVs don't always need to be large and thirsty, as the Mercedes GLB proves.
-An alternative to cars like the Audi Q3 and Volvo XC40 and based on the A-Class hatchback, Mercedes has somehow managed to squeeze seven seats into the GLB's compact and stylish body.
+The Mercedes GLB is an alternative to cars like the Audi Q3 and Volvo XC40 based on the A-Class hatchback.
+Mercedes has somehow managed to squeeze seven seats into the GLB's compact and stylish body.

 While it's hardly the roomiest model in this list, its clever packaging might make you think twice about an Audi Q7.
 Not only is it significantly cheaper, but being smaller and lighter, it's also easier to park, more agile to drive and doesn't need thirsty, powerful engines to get it along the road.

-You also get a simply wonderful tech-packed interior in the Mercedes GLB, while the middle bench slides backwards and forwards allowing you to prioritise where you need space.
+You get a wonderful tech-packed interior in the Mercedes GLB, while the middle bench slides back and forth allowing you to prioritise where you need space.
 It has 100mm more space between the front and rear wheels than an A-Class, but the rearmost seats are only really suited to occasional use.
-That's fine for those times when your child wants to bring friends home for tea, though.
+That's fine for those times when your youngest wants to bring friends home for tea, though.

 In terms of engines, there's the usual mix of petrol or diesel power.
 If you want your family SUV to be a little more exciting, Mercedes even offers an AMG version badged the GLB 35.
 It's not cheap, but it's pretty rapid, and sounds the part, too.